UO-CIS211/Duck_Sudoku/doc/HOWTO-PROPAGATE.md

 In this part you will construct a solver that uses *constraint propagation* to solve simple puzzles.
-In the second (and easier) part, you will use the constraint propagation solver as one part of a solver that performs recursive guess-and-check search to solve
+Later you will use the constraint propagation solver as one part of a solver that performs recursive guess-and-check search to solve
 *all* Sudoku puzzles.

-The instructions below begin with a description of Sudoku and of the solving strategy.
-Don't skip it, because the step-by-step instructions that follow won't make sense if you can't see where you are going.
-The step-by-step instructions begin in a section titled "Step 1", which is creating the
-Sudoku `Board` class.
-It also describes how to set up *logging* (very helpful in debugging), and once again we set up a Model-View-Controller structure so that we can have a graphical view of the puzzle being solved.

-As in the FiveTwelve project, you will create a
-`Tile` class and a `Board` class, and a `Board` object will contain a list of lists of
-`Tile` objects.
-The `Tile` objects for
-Sudoku are a good deal more complex than the
-`Tile` objects in FiveTwelve.
-Each tile keeps track not only of the symbol it currently holds, but also of the symbols it *could* hold, constrained by the symbols currently held by other tiles in the same row, column, or block.

-A `Board` object will not only include a list of lists of `Tile` objects, but will also contain a list containing lists of subsets of the tiles grouped in different ways.
-You must devise part of the code to build these lists.
-To understand what this structure is and why we are building it, be sure to read the
+Recall that when we created the `Board` object, we created not only the primary
+`tiles` list of lists, but also a list of `groups` that contained the same
+`Tile` objects grouped by row, column, and block.
+This simplified our consistency check.
+It is also crucial to the way we will approach constraint propagation in this part of the project.
+It is crucial to understand that these are the very same `Tile` objects
+*aliased* in multiple lists.
+If this is not crystal clear to you, be sure to read or re-read the
 [supplement on aliasing](https://uo-cis211.github.io/chapters/04_1_Alias).

-You will also write a method `is_consistent` that determines whether a Sudoku board contains any duplicate digits in a row, column, or block.
+You will first write
+a method `naked_single` that implements a basic solution tactic.
+The *naked single* tactic is based on the rule that a tile value may not be duplicated in any row, column, or block.

-The next part (in the section *Inferring Values*) begins to provide the constraint propagation logic used to solve simple puzzles.
-You will write a method `naked_single` that implements a basic solution tactic.
-At this point you will have a working solver that can solve
+When `naked_single` is working, you will have a working solver that can solve
 some very simple Sudoku puzzles.

 Next you will implement a tactic called
 *hidden single*.
+The hidden single tactic is based on the rule that each symbol must appear at least once in each column, row, and block ... so if there is only one position in which it can go, it must go in that position!
-I will provide you some high level pseudocode and guidance, but you will write the method.
+I will provide you some
+high level pseudocode and guidance, but you will write the method.
 When you have implemented method `hidden_single` as well as